luisnicg/multilanguage_stacey_and_assemblage/README.md

-# Multilanguage Support Stacey CMS and Assemblage r3.
+<hr> Multilanguage Support Stacey CMS and Assemblage r3.</hr>

 <hr>Multilanguage Support for Stacey CMS and Assemblage it helps you to use
-the Stacey CMS template and Assemblage in two different languages.</hr>
-it adds an asset called language that redirects at the correspondent page in the other language.
+the Stacey CMS template and Assemblage in two different languages. it adds an asset called language that redirects at the correspondent page in the other language.

 =================================

 ## TABLE OF CONTENTS